 Do not allow anyone to kneel on the passenger seat toward the door or put their head or hands outside the vehicle.

-Do not attach anything to or lean anything against areas such as the dashboard or steering wheel pad.
+thing against areas such as the dashboard or steering wheel pad.
 These items can become projectiles when SRS driver and front passenger deploy.